danhicks853/TrueCitizen/README.md

 3. Log into the game or type `/reload`

 ## Usage
-- The addon works automatically when you're in Dalaran
+The addon works automatically when Rhonin gives his speech in Dalaran.
+No configuration needed!

-- Type `/truecitizen` to check if the addon is active
+## Special Note
+If your character's name is "Mithrix", you'll get a special thank you message at the end of Rhonin's speech.

 ## Requirements
 - World of Warcraft 3.3.5 (Wrath of the Lich King Classic)